-SpaceX beats Blue Origin on NASA contract for spacecraft to land astronauts on the moon
+Elon Musk’s SpaceX wins contract to develop spacecraft to land astronauts on the moon

 NASA on Friday selected Elon Musk’s SpaceX to build spacecraft that would land astronauts on the moon for the first time since the last Apollo mission, according to a source selection document obtained by The Washington Post.

-The contract marks another major victory for the hard-charging company that vaults it to the top tier of the nation’s aerospace companies and solidifies it as one of the space agency’s most trusted partners.
+The contract for the “human landing system” marks another major victory for the hard-charging company that vaults it to the top tier of the nation’s aerospace companies and solidifies it as one of the space agency’s most trusted partners.

 In winning the $2.9 billion contract, SpaceX beat out Jeff Bezos’ Blue Origin, which had formed what it called a “national team” by partnering with aerospace giants Lockheed Martin, Northrop Grumman and Draper.
-SpaceX also won over Dynetics, a defense contractor based in Huntsville, Alabama.
+SpaceX also won over Dynetics, a defense contractor based in Huntsville, Ala.
 (Bezos owns The Washington Post.)

 NASA had originally chosen all three companies for the initial phase of the contract, and was expected to choose two of them to build the lunar lander.
 In other major programs, NASA has chosen multiple providers to foster competition and to ensure it has redundancy in case one can’t deliver.

+In the document, NASA said it wanted “to preserve a competitive environment at this stage of the HLS Program.”
+But it added that “NASA’s current fiscal year budget did not support even a single [contract] award.”
+As a result, SpaceX updated its payment schedule so that it now fits “within NASA’s current budget.”

-But in choosing SpaceX alone, it sent a message that it fully trusts the growing company to fly its astronauts for its signature human exploration program — the Artemis program, a campaign to return astronauts to the moon for the first time since 1972.
+But in moving ahead with SpaceX alone, it sent a message that it fully trusts the growing company to fly its astronauts for its signature human exploration program – Artemis, a campaign to return astronauts to the moon for the first time since 1972.

+NASA is set to make the official announcement at 4 p.m.
+Eastern, according to a person with knowledge but not authorized to speak publicly on the matter.

 Over the past several years, SpaceX, founded by Musk in 2002 with the goal of eventually flying humans to Mars, has completely upended the space industry, moving through fast, and at times fiery test campaigns that have unsettled traditional industry officials but also ignited new waves of enthusiasm not seen since the early days of the Space Age.